team-jmj/EarnIt/README.md

 # EarnIt

-EarnIt is a Meteor web application that keeps track of the user's monthly income, track and categorize expenses, and allows the users to set a goal of how much they want to save each month.
-The EarnIt repository can be viewed [here](https://github.com/team-jmj/EarnIt).
+EarnIt is a personal finance web application.
+This web application is designed to keep track of the user's monthly income, tracks and categorizes user spendings, and allows the users to set a goal of how much they want to save each month.
+EarnIt is a simple solution to help motivate you to meet your financial goals.

+The EarnIt GitHub repository can be viewed [https://github.com/team-jmj/EarnIt](https://github.com/team-jmj/EarnIt).
+The GitHub Wiki page of EarnIt can be viewed [https://github.com/team-jmj/EarnIt/wiki](https://github.com/team-jmj/EarnIt/wiki).

 ## Installation Instruction
 * Install [Meteor](https://www.meteor.com/install)